-One of the most common problems we see and provide treatment for our Duarte and Monrovia-area patients at Dr. Q Dental is bruxism or tooth grinding.
+One of the most common problems we see and provide treatment for our Monrovia-area patients at Dr. Q Dental is bruxism or tooth grinding.
 Bruxism can lead to problems in a patient’s bite, affecting the health and appearance of the teeth, and producing long-term problems such as malocclusions and subsequent wearing down of dental enamel.

 What Causes Bruxism?

 Although the possible causes of bruxism are not fully known, many dentists speculate that this habit in children and adults alike may be caused by anxiety, stress, and/or physical or structural conditions that affect the function of the muscle and bone in the jaw.

 In some patients, the bite is not properly aligned, and this may lead to bruxism, while in others, the grinding itself may lead to malocclusions and misalignment of the bite.
 In such cases, orthodontic treatment may be indicated to correct the condition.

 Using a Night Guard to Protect Your Teeth From Grinding

 When advanced orthodontic treatment is not indicated, many dentists opt to fit their patients with a durable plastic night guard to protect the teeth from grinding during sleep.

 Dr. Q provides night guards for her patients in Monrovia by taking a mold of the patient’s teeth and constructing the device from a durable, clear plastic.
 The patient then wears this device while they sleep to protect the teeth from shifting as a consequence of grinding, as well as conserving precious tooth enamel that may be worn down after years of repeated tooth grinding.